 They are able to create a pot, ALL BY THEMSELVES!!
-A 3 year old is able to do this – with instruction of course, but at no point do you have to ‘just do something.’
+A 3-year-old is able to do this – with instruction and a little help of course, but at no point do you

-3 dimensional art – like this idea working with salt dough or clay gives children the opportunity to look at art as more than a flat picture which they are so often exposed to.
-Looking at all sides of an object encourages creativity and children get to explore the medium with their hands, not just the end of a paint brush!
+3-dimensional art – like this pinch pot idea gives children the opportunity to look at art as more than a flat picture which they are so often exposed to.
+Looking at all sides of an object encourages creativity and children get to explore the medium with their hands, not just the end of a paintbrush!